meek2100/gitwatch/README.md

 # gitwatch

-A bash script to watch a file or folder and commit changes to a git repo
+A Bash script to watch a file or folder and commit changes to a Git repository

 ## What to use it for?